Beethoven discovery gets first performance in UK

 The two-minute long piece is an organ harmony to the 1,000-year old Gregorian hymn "Pange Lingua", University of Manchester Professor Barry Cooper told Reuters of the discovery he made while studying a copy of a 192-year-old Beethoven sketchbook.

-"It's a Gregorian chant that I happen to know so I realized that he'd obviously harmonized the chant and produced a new composition."
+"It's a Gregorian chant that I happen to know so I realised that he'd obviously harmonised the chant and produced a new composition."

 The hymn had likely eluded other experts because the German composer had not included the words to the piece or the first line, which in a chant is usually sung unaccompanied, Cooper added.